researchondata/Mining-AI-entities/README.md

 >See more in [HandBook](HandBook.md).

 **Train and Test**
 >1.
-Train the model, you need to download the pretrained model [SciBERT] if you want to use the pretrained vector.
+When training the model, you need to download the pretrained model [SciBERT] if you want to use the pretrained vector.

 >2.
 Module Structure
 ```shell